-This is my first non-music book, and follows a cross-country trip I made about a year ago from Boston to Portland, Oregon.
+This is my first non-music book, and follows a cross-country hitchhiking trip from my home in Boston to Portland, Oregon.
 The point of this journey, aside from having fun and trying to give a sense of modern life on the road, was to counteract the paranoia that is all around us and remind readers that the world remains a far safer and friendlier place than one would think from reading the newspapers or watching the nightly news.

-As it follows my trip, the book includes musings on cops and evangelists, a tribute to Mark Twain, a history of hitchhiking, some discussion of the fine points of the art, and a survey of what is currently available at Midwestern truck stops.
+I set out to describe a single trip in 1994, and to give readers a sense of the normal experience of hitchhiking--the long waits, the pleasures, the problems, the range of people one meets.
+That basic story is interspersed with musings on cops and evangelists, a tribute to Mark Twain, a history of hitchhiking, some discussion of the fine points of the art, and a survey of what is currently available at Midwestern truck stops.
 Also conversations with the various drivers who stopped for me, and an update on the state of the American highway.
 (Hitchhiking is easier now than at anytime in the last fifty years, and the biggest change is that there are so many Russian, Czech, and Polish truck drivers that channel 25 on the CB has become the Slavic band.)

 To some extent, this is territory that I mined in Narcocorrido, only this time I'm on the road in the US rather than Mexico and music is not the main window through which I'm looking at the world.
 But there is a similar interest in conversations with varied characters, and in politics, history, and the idea that we need to be willing to get out and see what's happening around us rather than letting it be filtered through the mass media.
 And that the world is a damn interesting place, and you don't have to make a trip to the Himalayas to find that out.

 Wald sums up a life spent walking backwards.
 A lot of people have tried